Home > MLB

 That wasn't the case in 2024, though, as Ohtani was unable to pitch while recovering from Tommy John surgery.

-But now, he's back on the bump with a few innings under his belt.
-Ohtani has repeatedly touched 100 mph with his fastball and struck out two Washington Nationals in one inning as an opener on June 22.
+But now, he's back on the bump with some innings under his belt.
+Ohtani has repeatedly touched 100 mph with his fastball and has given up just one run through nine innings pitched with 10 Ks.

-The only thing that should undo Ohtani is the unpredictability of injuries.
+The only thing that could undo Ohtani is the unpredictability of injuries.

-If he gets through the season with relatively few games missed at the plate while throwing 75-plus innings, it'll be exceptionally difficult for anyone to outdo him.
+If he gets through the season with relatively few games missed at the plate while building up on the mound, it'll be exceptionally difficult for anyone to outdo him.

 MVP betting notes

-• No one expected Pete-Crow Armstrong to be this good, this quickly.
-The 23-year-old ranks inside MLB's top 10 for home runs (21) and RBI (62) and is third in stolen bases (25) entering play on June 29.
+• No one expected Pete-Crow Armstrong (+650) to be this good, this quickly.
+The 23-year-old ranks inside MLB's top 10 in home runs (25) and RBI (71) and is fourth in stolen bases (27) entering play on July 13.
 A 40-40 sophomore season could be in the cards, and that would warrant MVP votes.

 This site uses cookies to offer a better user experience.
 Your can find out more in the 'Cookie Policy'